Opentrons/opentrons/api/docs/v2/new_complex_commands.rst

 Overview
 ========

-The difference between this section and :ref:`v2-atomic-commands` is ease of use.
-With complex liquid handling commands, you can more easily handle larger groups of wells to perform repetitive actions.
-The main downside to using complex liquid handling commands is that you cannot control the order in which operations are executed.
-In this section we will order in which operations are executed.
-In this section we explain when and how specific actions are executed.
+The commands in this section execute long or complex series of the commands described in the :ref:`v2-atomic-commands` section.
+These advanced commands make it easier to handle larger groups of wells and repetitive actions.

-The examples in this section will use the following set-up:
+The examples in this section will use the following set up:

 .. code-block:: python